Table of Contents

 “Instead of spending money on people who may never convert, you’re focusing on those who are ready to take action,” Browning recommends.
 “This makes your ad budget work smarter.”

-Overcoming these challenges takes some work, but with the right strategies, you can tackle them capably.
-Here are some techniques you can use to reach high-intent users:
+Overcoming these challenges takes some work, but with intent-based targeting, you can tackle them capably.
+Here are some of the ways this strategy will support your performance efforts:

 Use the power of AI to target consumers ready to convert with realize: